Monotone Quantities for $p$-Harmonic functions and the Sharp $p$-Penrose inequality: Introduction

 Moreover, equality holds if and only if $(M,g)$ is isometric to Schwarzschild with $\Sigma$ as the horizon. \end{corollary}

 The sharp $p$-Penrose inequality was first proved by Xiao \cite{xiao2016p} using weak inverse mean curvature flow.
+Our proof is based purely on non-linear potential theory.
+This has the advantage of avoiding the technical work needed to establish the existence of Huisken and Ilmanen's weak inverse mean curvature flow.
+It is also perhaps psychologically satisfying that our proof of the mass to $p$-capacity inequality uses only $p$-harmonic functions.
+For this application, it is essential that our monotone quantities are constant on Schwarzschild.
 We note that Agostiniani-Mantegazza-Mazzieri-Oronzio \cite{agostiniani2022riemannian} and Benatti-Fogagnolo-Mazzieri \cite{benatti2023nonlinear} also previously proved some mass-capacity inequalities for $p$-harmonic functions.
-We would also like to note that, after our preprint appeared on the arXiv, similar results were independently obtained in a preprint by Xia, Yin, and Zhou.
+However, their inequalities do not yield the sharp $p$-Penrose inequality, as equality does not hold on Schwarzschild.
+We would also like to mention that, after our preprint appeared on the arXiv, similar results were independently obtained in a preprint by Xia, Yin, and Zhou.